ksharlandjiev/typescript-lambda-chain-of-responibility/README.md

 ## Description
 Node.js / TypeScript implementation of Chain-of-responsibility pattern with AWS Lambda function.
 IMPORTANT:
-Do to the nature of Lambda this can only funciton if all handlers are synchronous.
+Do to the nature of Lambda this can only run if all handlers are synchronous.
+As such this is constrained to the execution time of any lambda.

 ## Project setup
 ```